mjoblin/packscape/README.md

 ### Installation

+**Note**: For a snappier git clone (due to my silly-large 20MB animated gif which is just soaking up space in the screenshots branch) do a `git clone https://github.com/mjoblin/packscape.git --single-branch` to retrieve only the master branch.
+Although not required, this will make the clone faster.

 First [install NetDumplings](https://netdumplings.readthedocs.io/en/latest/pages/installation.html) (note this requires Python 3.5, and you also need administrator privileges for the packet sniffer to function).
 Once NetDumplings is installed you need to run it with the single `PacketCountChef`:

 ```